spreusler/Twitter-API-Flask/README.md

 ## Deployment

-- Optional: Deployment on Heroku with Gunicorn (Procfile)
+- Optional: Deployment to Heroku with Gunicorn (Procfile)

 ## License